TimotheeMB/ProjectS4/Report.md

 3. correct the bugs linked to the people that leave the room due to the panic mode
 4. add the equipotential lines and the color to traduce the distance to the exit
 5. compute the speed of the persons so that it is coherent with the size of the room
+6. add a window to choose the size of the room
-6. add a break button
+7. add a break button
+8. add buttons to modify the speed of the simulation
+9. add a button to be able to save a simulation and create model simulations

 ## Implication of the members